 Here’s what you should know about how your anxiety might affect your dog.

 How Do Dogs Sense Anxiety?

-The tones and frequencies in our voices can also be detected by dogs, and they have a much better sense of hearing then we do.
-Chances are very good that your dog can identify when you are happy, sad, fearful, or anxious from your tone.
-They know which behaviors from you are associated with the sounds that you’re making.
-In this way, they may even be able to predict when you are going to react with anger, when you are going to reward them because you are pleased, or when you are going to act unusually based on your anxiety all by the sound of your voice.
+In this way, they may even be able to predict when you’re going to react with anger, when you are going to reward them because you are pleased, or when you are going to act unusually based on your anxiety — all by the sound of your voice.